HGGM-LIM/limtools/README.md

 as the mouse moves over the image.
 If the image has the focus and the user presses the 'q' key, the plot stops updating in case a screenshot needs to be taken.
 When the 'q' key is pressed again, the live updating resumes.

+## Average Frames

+Creates a 3D image from a 4D one, averaging the frames selected by the user in the dialog that shows up when executed.